GitHub: GitHub Pages

-Since 2008, GitHub has offered GitHub Pages, a static web hosting service for blogs, project documentation, and books.

-All GitHub Pages content is stored in a Git repository, either as files served to visitors verbatim or in Markdown format.
-GitHub is integrated with Jekyll static website and blog generator and GitHub continuous integration pipelines.
+In 2008, GitHub introduced GitHub Pages, a static web hosting service for blogs, project documentation, and books.
+All GitHub Pages content is stored in a Git repository as files served to visitors verbatim or in Markdown format.
+GitHub is integrated with the Jekyll static website and blog generator and GitHub continuous integration pipelines.
 Each time the content source is updated, Jekyll regenerates the website and automatically serves it via GitHub Pages infrastructure.

-As with the rest of GitHub, it includes both free and paid tiers of service.
-Websites generated through this service are hosted either as subdomains of the github.io domain, or can be connected to custom domains bought through a third-party domain name registrar.
+Like the rest of GitHub, it includes free and paid service tiers.
+Websites generated through this service are hosted either as subdomains of the github.io domain or can be connected to custom domains bought through a third-party domain name registrar.
 GitHub Pages supports HTTPS encryption.

+GitHub Actions

+GitHub Actions was officially launched on November 13, 2019.
+It was first announced in October 2018 at GitHub Universe as a way to automate workflows, but the full general availability (GA) release came a year later in 2019.
+GitHub Actions, which allows building continuous integration and continuous deployment pipelines for testing, releasing and deploying software without the use of third-party websites/platforms.
+Unlike many other CI/CD tools, GitHub Actions launched with a marketplace where developers could share and reuse prebuilt actions (e.g., testing, linting, deployments).
+GitHub wanted to reduce reliance on third-party services and keep developers within the GitHub ecosystem.
+GitHub Actions provided hosted runners (Linux, Windows, macOS) that could dynamically scale, eliminating the need for self-managed build servers.

 Gist

-GitHub also operates a pastebin-style site called Gist, which is for code snippets, as opposed to GitHub proper, which is for larger projects.
+GitHub also operates a pastebin-style site called Gist, which is for code snippets, as opposed to GitHub proper, which is usually used for larger projects.
 Tom Preston-Werner débuted the feature at a Ruby conference in 2008.

 Gist builds on the traditional simple concept of a pastebin by adding version control for code snippets, easy forking, and TLS encryption for private pastes.
-Because each "gist" is its own Git repository, multiple code snippets can be contained in a single page and they can be pushed and pulled using Git.
+Because each "gist" is its own Git repository, multiple code snippets can be contained in a single page, and they can be pushed and pulled using Git.

-Unregistered users were able to upload Gists until March 19, 2018, when uploading gists was restricted to logged-in users, reportedly to mitigate spamming on the page of recent gists.
+Unregistered users could upload Gists until March 19, 2018, when uploading Gists was restricted to logged-in users, reportedly to mitigate spamming on the page of recent Gists.

-Gists' URLs use hexadecimal IDs, and edits to gists are recorded in a revision history, which can show the text difference of thirty revisions per page with an option between a "split" and "unified" view.
-Like repositories, Gists can be forked, "starred", i.e. publicly bookmarked, and commented on.
+Gists' URLs use hexadecimal IDs, and edits to Gists are recorded in a revision history, which can show the text difference of thirty revisions per page with an option between a "split" and "unified" view.
+Like repositories, Gists can be forked, "starred", i.e., publicly bookmarked, and commented on.
 The count of revisions, stars, and forks is indicated on the gist page.